 The final step is to write the scenarios based upon all of the inputs and the results of the brainstorm outcome in the identify and explore stage.
 Scenarios are written as narrative stories and are best kept brief (two to three pages) and are intentionally in contrast with each other.
 Sharing these scenarios with the entire organization can help others gain an understanding of the results of the process and enable broader sensing and responding to outcomes that begin to mirror aspects of the scenarios.
 While any single scenario is unlikely to play out, your team will likely notice the emergence of aspects of a scenario or combination of scenarios.

 Is Scenario Planning Right for Your Organization?

 This pandemic has taught us all the value of being equipped to make important decisions in the midst of surrounding conditions changing very rapidly.
 There will be a great demand to make critical decisions of lasting-impact once we begin to emerge from this current normal.
 Scenario planning now can help your team better prepare to react to those rapid changes and ultimately make decisions based upon important dialogue you’ve already had in this type of process.

-If you’d like to learn more about how scenario planning can better equip your organization for the future, we’re ready now to help guide your team through the process.
+We’re ready now to help guide your team through this process.
 Michael can be reached at (619) 857-5357 or by email at firstname.lastname@example.org.